Comprehensive University Admissions guide available

 Free Basic University Admissions Guide

-On the left-hand side of this page, you will see links to detailed university admissions information for medical entry into New Zealand and Australian universities.
+Below you will see links to detailed university admissions information for medical entry into Australian and New Zealand universities.

 The following table is a summary of useful information on University admissions for undergraduate health science courses.
 Whilst due care has been taken to ensure information is up to date, please note that university admissions processes can change, so you need to check with relevant university websites for any updates or changes that may have occurred since date of publication to ensure you have the correct information.